 Bedding and Seat

 When you arrive, you will be greeted by a large pile of bedding.
-A Saks Fifth Avenue pillow along with the same brand of light and heavy blanket.
+A Saks Fifth Avenue pillow along with the same brand of light and a heavy blanket.
 You will also have some united branded headphones and plenty of trays and storage units (see photos).

 The United B787 Business Class seat is similar to the one that Qatar Airways installed on its A330 planes.
-The soft cushioned seat has a generous pitch of 78 inch (195 cm), with a width of 22 inch (56 cm).
+The soft cushioned seat has a generous pitch of 78 inches (195 cm), with a width of 22 inches (56 cm).
 The seat is quite comfortable, even for a 10+ hour flight.
 Each seat features a 15.4 inch HD touch screen.
-Below the TV monitor, you find a drawer that is large enough to store your laptop and an ottoman which becomes part of the flatbed once the seat is fully reclined.
+Below the TV monitor, you find a large enough drawer to store your laptop and an ottoman that becomes part of the flatbed once the seat is fully reclined.

 The size of the ottoman differs dramatically depending upon the row: the bulkhead seats in rows 1 & 6 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats.

 The armrest that is shared with the adjoining seat features a small shared table.
-It also houses a fold-out tray table which needs to be pulled out for any use (after which you are blocked in your seat).
+It also houses a fold-out tray table that needs to be pulled out for any use (after which you are blocked in your seat).

 The seat does go fully flat, but your sleep comfort will depend on the seat you choose: except for the bulkhead seats in rows 1 & 6 (which come with large ottomans), the footrests are very narrow, so not very comfortable for a good night’s rest.